 Foreclosure Settlement Conferences

-Even if you go to the settlement conference you still need to Answer the Summons and Complaint.
+Even if you go to the settlement conference you still need to answer the Summons and complaints.
 If you go to the first settlement conference, you have an extra 30 days to file your Answer.

 Getting Ready– It is important to prepare for the settlement conference.
 Meet with a free Housing Counselor.
 Find one here, in New York City, call 311.
 Try to figure out your budget and what you can afford to pay.
 This way you have the best chance of saving your home.